-Clinically, 3 forms of recurrent aphthous ulceration exist: major, minor, or herpetiform.
+Clinically, three forms of recurrent aphthous ulceration exist: major, minor, and herpetiform.

-Recurrent aphthous stomatitis (RAS) is distinguished from aphthous-like ulceration by exclusion of underlying systemic conditions (e.g., Behcet syndrome, HIV/AIDS, or cyclic neutropenia).
+Recurrent aphthous stomatitis is distinguished from aphthous-like ulceration by exclusion of underlying systemic conditions (e.g., inflammatory bowel disease, Behcet syndrome, HIV/AIDS, or cyclic neutropenia).

 Diagnosis is based on the history and clinical examination with exclusion of a systemic etiology; there are no specific laboratory findings.

 Topical corticosteroids and anti-inflammatory agents are the mainstay of treatment.
 Severe or refractory cases may require systemic therapy.

 Recurrent aphthous stomatitis (RAS) is a common condition of the oral mucosa that presents in patients who are otherwise healthy.
 It is characterized by recurrent episodes of round or ovoid ulcers with circumscribed erythematous margins and a grayish-yellow base.
 These typically present in childhood or adolescence.
 Similar presentations of recurrent oral ulceration (aphthous-like ulceration) may occur associated with systemic disease, including autoinflammatory syndromes (e.g., periodic fever with adenitis, pharyngitis, and aphthae [PFAPA syndrome], Behcet syndrome, Crohn disease), and immunodeficiency states (e.g., nutritional defects such as in celiac disease and other gastrointestinal disorders, immune defects such as HIV/AIDS, or neutrophil defects such as cyclic neutropenia); therefore, to avoid confusion, the term RAS should be reserved for ulceration seen in the absence of systemic disease.